dbankier/TiShadow/README.md

 TiShadow now support [Jasmine](http://pivotal.github.com/jasmine/) BDD tests.
 Insipration taken from these two projects: [titanium-jasmine](https://github.com/guilhermechapiewski/titanium-jasmine/) and [jasmine-titanium](https://github.com/akahigeg/jasmine-titanium)

-Include your specs in the `Resources/spec` path of your project.
+Include your specs in the `spec` path of your project.
 Ensure the files are ending in `_spec.js`.
 (Note: simply write the spec without any including/requiring the jasmine library.)

 To execute the tests enter the following command: